 Liotta tells her patients to wait up to three months before re-piercing.
 She also recommends getting them done by a professional with a needle for less trauma to the ear rather than by a potentially inexperienced tech with a gun at a mall pagoda like I'd done when I was a kid.
 I personally chose to get my ears pierced by Rowan, a subscription box earring company that also offers in-home piercings by registered nurses to guarantee accurate, clean, and safe piercings.
 They also use medical grade materials and hypoallergenic earrings to make sure that you don't have a reaction or possible infection.

 When it's time for your new piercing, Liotta recommends re-piercing the ear in an area that's slightly different than your previous hole, "Just so that the new piercing is not directly in the incision line of the repair," she explains.

 How can you avoid getting stretched earring holes again?

-After getting this procedure, you'll want to avoid falling back into the same position you were in prior to getting the surgery.
-To make sure of this, Liotta says it's important to avoid heavy earrings or earrings that can get caught and pulled on clothing.
+After getting this procedure, you'll want to avoid falling back into the same habits that landed you in the doctor's office.
+Liotta says it's important to avoid heavy earrings or earrings that can get caught and pulled on clothing.
 If you're a fan of hoops and dangly earrings (we know it's hard to resist these), Liotta says to take them off before pulling clothes off over your head.
 Also, if you're going to be around little ones, it's probably best not to wear any earrings at all.
 "Know that babies love to grab and pull shiny things!" says Liotta.
 "Babies are the number one cause of torn earlobes in my practice."